 Kyoto and climate change have at last become election issues.
 And why not?
-Many people in the more wealthy parts of the world warming our greatest environmental threat, with new extremes in weather and damage to fragile ecosystems wrought by our CO2 Environmental Minister tells us that the science of Kyoto is 'solid' and 'settled', and that we must accept to global climate change.
+Many people in the more wealthy parts of the world consider climate warming our greatest environmental threat, with new extremes in weather and damage to fragile ecosystems wrought by our CO2 emissions.
+Our Environmental Minister tells us that the science of Kyoto is 'solid' and 'settled', and that we must accept to spend billions of dollars on attempts to stop global climate change.
 Most of us endorse policies that improve air quality.
-We also embrace technologies that improve fuel Kyoto Protocol is have good, not for these reasonable objectives, but on the pretence that we can threat the impending climate disaster. be further from the protocol is that the science of second le objectives is the pretence that we can threat the science disaster.
+We also embrace technologies that improve fuel efficiencies.
+However, the Kyoto Protocol is being sold, not for these reasonable objectives, but on the pretence that we can thwart an impending climate disaster.
+Nothing could be further from the truth.

-that has delivered us from four centuries known as the Little Ice Age.
-Both temperature and CO2 seem to ascend in unison like the twin the Space Shuttle, leading the public, and even many scientists, to conclude that increasing CO2 is driving temperatures higher.
+CO2s skyward trajectory during the industrial era does indeed appear alarming.
+Moreover, this rise has occurred during a period of global warming that has delivered us from four centuries known as the Little Ice Age.
+Both temperature and CO2 seem to ascend in unison like the twin contrails of the Space Shuttle, leading the public, and even many scientists, to conclude that increasing CO2 is driving temperatures higher.

-Yet, too few observers have considered the possibility that we have the science backwards- that temperature rise is driven by factors activity, and that CO2 is following in the wake.
-Blaming ourselves as the Machiavellian hand wreaking climate disaster satisfies a sense guilt, and also engenders the anthropocentric view that humans are so powerful that our actions are a major global climate to this has even greater appeal- all we need to do is tweak CO2 emissions and we can turn it around and 'stop climate change'.
+Yet, too few observers have considered the possibility that we have the science backwards- that temperature rise is driven by factors unrelated to human activity, and that CO2 is following in the wake.
+Blaming ourselves as the Machiavellian hand wreaking climate disaster satisfies a sense of collective guilt, and also engenders the anthropocentric view that humans are so powerful that our actions are a major global climate determinant.
+The collary to this has even greater appeal- all we need to do is tweak CO2 emissions and we can turn it around and 'stop climate change'.

-The problem with this hypothesis is that it is undoubtedly wrong- we haven't affected global climate, never have and never could. is no chance that we will effect measureable climate changes with Kyoto or any other accord, or with technologies we can deploy in the future.
+The problem with this hypothesis is that it is undoubtedly wrong- we haven't affected global climate, never have and never could.
+Furthermore, there is no chance that we will effect measureable climate changes with Kyoto or any other accord, or with technologies we can deploy in the foreseeable future.

 Many scientists know this and some are even brave enough to say so publicly.
-Other scientists recognize that the politically correct view caused climate change is largely unfounded but remain loyal to the cause because this is their source of research funding.
-Others stay believe that cutting greenhouse gas emissions will have the side benefit of reducing air pollution (it may or may not, depending on the because they believe that reducing consumption is generally good for our moral well-being.
+Other scientists recognize that the politically correct view of human-caused climate change is largely unfounded but remain loyal to the cause because this is their source of research funding.
+Others stay quiet because they believe that cutting greenhouse gas emissions will have the side benefit of reducing air pollution (it may or may not, depending on the application).
+Or because they believe that reducing consumption is generally good for our moral well-being.

-However, there are many enormously expensive and environmentally dangerous initiatives being promoted to reduce CO2 emissions in Kyoto: the twisted logic of subsidizing ethanol production (with collateral environmental damage from pesticides and fertilizers) and power plant CO2 emissions deep underground are just two of them.
-And the trading of green credits will most certainly benefit lawyers corporations' bottom lines, but not the environment.
+However, there are many enormously expensive and environmentally dangerous initiatives being promoted to reduce CO2 emissions in the name of Kyoto: the twisted logic of subsidizing ethanol production (with collateral environmental damage from pesticides and fertilizers) and 'sequestering' power plant CO2 emissions deep underground are just two of them.
+And the trading of green credits will most certainly benefit lawyers and corporations' bottom lines, but not the environment.